AviatrixSystems/Docs/HowTos/account_audit.rst

 The Aviatrix Controller periodically checks the accounts it manages to make sure they are intact:

- 1. If the Controller instance's IAM role aviatrix-role-ec2 has been deleted.
+ 1. The Controller instance's IAM role aviatrix-role-ec2 is attached to the instance.
  #.
-If the Controller instance's IAM role aviatrix-role-app has been deleted.
+The Controller instance's IAM role aviatrix-role-app exists.
+ #.
+An access account IAM role aviatrix-role-ec2 exists.
+ #.
+An access account IAM role aviatrix-role-app exists.
+ #.
+An access account IAM role aviatrix-role-ec2 has associated policies.
+ #.
+An access account IAM role aviatrix-role-app has associated policies.
+ #.
+An access account has trust relationship to the primary account (the Controller's AWS account).

+If any of the above condition fails, the Controller sends out alert email and logs the event.

+Note the event requires immediate attention and it can lead to catastrophic operation outage.
+Go through the above conditions to repair the configuration.

+If you need help, email to support@aviatrix.com.

 .. |secondary_account| image:: adminusers_media/secondary_account.png
    :scale: 50%